 A counterfeit is a replica of a product from another company that includes a copy of a trademark and other features.
 A counterfeit is usually designed, intentionally or not, to deceive a consumer about the manufacturer or source of the product.

 9) Do I need an attorney to register a trademark?

 You don't have to hire a lawyer, but doing so can help your case.
 Experienced attorneys know what makes a strong trademark and can help you file the right paperwork to protect your intellectual property.
-You'll have a higher rate of success if you get help from an attorney and the process may be much faster.
+You'll have a higher rate of success, and better protection, if you get help from an attorney.
+Additionally, the process may be much faster and smoother.

 Miller IP Law is a firm that focuses on small businesses, startups, and entrepreneurs/solopreneurs.
 We’re easy to use.
 We offer affordable pricing that’s transparent and flat-rate.
 We focus on the little guys who actually need our help.
 If you’d like an attorney on your team, simply schedule a Zoom call, and we’ll take care of the rest.

 Top Blog Articles